rokmohar/alexa-assistant/fresh_install.md

 3. Launch the Google skill by asking "Alexa, open google" (or whatever invocation name you gave e.g. "my assistant"
 4. The skill will tell you if you have forgotten to set any environment variables or if there any other set-up issues
 4. You will then be prompted to link your account through the Alexa app.
-5. Select the Google account you want to use (it does not have to be the one you authorised the API with) and then make sure you click "Allow" on the Google authorisation page.
+5. Select the Google account you want to use (the first time you run the skill it MUST be the one you authorised the API with) and then make sure you click "Allow" on the Google authorisation page.

 ![alt text](screenshots/authorise.jpeg)